-The doctor will examine your child.
+The healthcare provider will examine your child.
 A stool sample is collected to check for the presence of the parasite.
 More than one stool sample may be needed.

 The illness can last 1 to 2 weeks.

-Medication may be prescribed by the doctor.
+Medicine may be prescribed by the healthcare provider.
 This clears the infection in most cases.
-Your child should finish ALL of the medication.
+Your child should finish all of the medicine.
 This is true even if he or she starts feeling better.
 It’s normal for your child to start feeling better but feel worse again before the illness ends.

-Don’t give your child antidiarrheal medication unless told to by a doctor.
+Don’t give your child antidiarrheal medicine unless told to by your healthcare provider.
 It can make the illness last longer.
 It can also decrease the body’s ability to get rid of the parasite.

 Has severe diarrhea that lasts longer than 2 days

 Shows signs of dehydration (very dark or little urine, excessive thirst, dry mouth, no tears when crying, or dizziness)

 Cries and can’t be consoled

 To prevent your child from passing on a Cryptosporidium infection: